Get insider access

 No

-The Samsung Odyssey Neo G8 has excellent out-of-the-box accuracy in SDR.
-The sRGB mode limits primaries to the sRGB color space well, so they don't look over-saturated, and the white balance is much better than on the Samsung Odyssey Neo G7 S32BG75.
+The accuracy before calibration is excellent.
+The sRGB mode limits colors to the sRGB color space well, so they aren't oversaturated, and the color temperature and white balance are both good.
+However, gamma is worse as most dark scenes are too dark, and bright scenes are over-brightened.
 The sRGB mode locks you out of a few settings like Contrast, Color, Black Level, and Screen Adjust, but you can still adjust the brightness to your liking.
-Other picture modes that have these settings unlocked are less accurate.
+Other picture modes that have these settings unlocked are less accurate, as you can see here.

 9.4